Successful alcohol, drug recovery hampered by discrimination

 Training is provided across the spectrum of levels of clinical care including:

 Didactic seminars occur on Wednesday afternoons on core topics in addiction psychiatry with Harvard faculty and other experts from around the Boston area.
-The fellows meet as a group weekly with the program director and associate program director to review complicated cases, discuss topics not covered in the Wednesday seminars, read and discuss pivotal studies in the field and give academic presentations on topics of interest.
+The fellows meet as a group weekly with the program director and associate program director to review complicated cases, discuss topics not covered in the Wednesday seminars, read and discuss pivotal studies in the field, and give academic presentations on topics of interest.

-Residents will have regularly scheduled supervision, which is usually divided as follows:
+Fellows have regularly scheduled supervision, which is usually divided as follows:

-North Charles Seminar takes place weekly during the fellows' methadone maintenance and outpatient opioid treatment rotation.
+The North Charles Seminar takes place weekly during the fellows' methadone maintenance and outpatient opioid treatment rotation.

-The Mass General and McLean Departments of Psychiatry sponsor grand rounds from September through June.
+The Mass General and McLean Departments of Psychiatry sponsor Grand Rounds from September through June.
 At McLean Hospital, these are held on Thursday 12-1 and at Mass General on Friday 8:30-9:30.

 Roger D. Weiss, MD

-Director, Partners HealthCare Addiction Psychiatry Fellowship
+Director, Mass General Brigham Addiction Psychiatry Fellowship

 Professor of Psychiatry, Harvard Medical School